bluesky/bluesky-enhancement-proposals/telemetry.md

 * ``telemetry_overhead`` --- difference in seconds between a time taken after (3) and the time taken after (2)

+## Proposed payload for database
+payload = {'device_name': 'name of device',
+           'command': 'name of command ('set', 'trigger', ...), 'start_time': 'time the command was started',
+           'command_dt': 'time taken to complete the command', 'telemetry_overhead_dt': 'time taken to read device components and status attributes to be recorded', 'device_components':{'component_name': value for each component in status.device_components}, 'status_attributes':{'attribute': value for each attribute in status.status_attributes}}

 ## Proposed Design

 Key aspects